codemyguitar/acquire/README.md

 1. Register a new user first by going to the registration page.
 2. When the user has been registered, it will redirect to the Laravel OAuth Authorization page to initialize the client associated with this new user
-3. All data requests from this point on (eg. displaying data tables, creating, editing and deleting customers will be using the token issued by Laravel Passport.
+3. All data requests from this point on (eg. displaying customer data tables, creating, updating and deleting customers) will be using the token issued by Laravel Passport.
 4. Once authorized, the user information will be displayed.
 5. To start managing customers, click the user's name on the upper right corner of the page.
 A dropdown should appear where the Customer item can be selected.
 6. This is the page where one can manage his/her customers.